jaypalexa/baseballink/pages/magazine/vol_2_no_1/bi_vol_2_no_1_life_on_the_road.md

   <p><em>by Frank Priegue</em></p>

   <p>
     The ballplayers begin to arrive at around 6:15 AM, many of them rubbing the sleep out of their eyes as they pack their equipment on the bus.
 The team bus pulls out of the Yale Field parking lot at 7:00 AM.
-Any player who misses the bus has to find his own way from Connecticut to Maryland &mdash; he will also get fined and may get in trouble with the organization.
+Any player who misses the bus has to find his own way from Connecticut to Maryland&mdash;he will also get fined and may get in trouble with the organization.
   </p>

   <p>